Thursday, September 19, 2019

 Annual Meeting and Report on the State of the Parish

+This weekend a member of the Parish Finance Council will address the gathered assembly at all Masses on the financial profile of our parish.
 On Sunday, September 28th at all the Masses, I will make my Annual State of the Parish Presentation.
 This will be followed with a Q & A session on Thursday evening October 3rd at 7:00 PM.
 The meeting should last about an hour.
-The presentation on Sunday and Thursday will include an overview of the parish and a financial review.
-Last week the report on the fiscal year 2019 was distributed.
-The State of the Parish address will explore what is new and what is needed.
+The presentation on the next two Sundays and Thursday will include an overview of the parish and a review of the finances, including the school.
+The report on the fiscal year 2019 was distributed a few weeks ago.
+The three events will explore what is new and what is needed.

 The Feast of St. Francis of Assisi is Friday October 4th.
 On Saturday October 5th we will have the annual Blessing of the Animals on the lawn in front of the Church.
 Since that is the first Saturday of the month, we will celebrate Mass at 8:00 AM followed by our monthly Bagels with Barron.
 The animals will be blessed at 10:30 AM.

 Medicare Options in Retirement Seminar